 The Beta version of tyFlow was a free version of tyFlow released prior to the first official tyFlow PRO release.
 It had no limitations and its purpose was to crowd-source the testing of tyFlow’s various features.
 The first public Beta version was released on April 1, 2019.

 The Beta version was free to use in both commercial and non-commercial projects.
 It had no limitations.

 The Beta version had no limitations.
 You may continue to use it for free, forever.

-The end of the Beta does not mark the end of tyFlow development.
-It merely marks the end of the initial trial phase used to test tyFlow in many different production environments, with many different renderers, etc, in order to ensure its reliability and stability.
+The end of the Beta did not mark the end of tyFlow development.
+It merely marked the end of the initial trial phase used to test tyFlow in many different production environments, with many different renderers, etc, in order to ensure its reliability and stability.
 Development will continue after the Beta in the same way it did before - with frequent new features and bug-fixes released on a regular basis. tyFlow is an iterative and continually evolving project which aims to bring a complete procedural workflow/simulation suite to 3ds Max.
 There is no planned “end” or “completion” of its development.

 The old CUDA 10.2 DLLs (compatible with tyFlow BETA v0.16109 and below) can be downloaded here: https://www.tyflow.com/CUDA/_old_c10/tyFlow_CUDA.zip

 If you are wanting to revert due to a regression you’ve discovered in a more recent build, please also report the regression so it can be fixed in the future.